adammurdoch/docmatic/README.md

 Supported Inputs
 ================
-Can parse a subset of markdown and DocBook.
+Can parse a subset of Markdown and DocBook 5.
 You can also use the API to build a document programmatically.

 Markdown
 --------